BaoTran91/clutch_stock_bao/README.md

-# Bao Tran - Clutch Coding Assignment
+# Bao Tran - Play Framework Web App

 The requirement was to build a web app for displaying stock quotes in real time using the Yahoo finance api to get the stock quotes.
 Server implementation using Play Framework in Scala.
 Must use a WebSocket to push the updated quotes in real time to the browser.
 The design of the UI must update in real time as quotes come in.